How GOV.UK One Login works

 GOV.UK One Login uses 2 different environments:

-• an integration environment, which contains sample users and data for you to test your service’s integration with GOV.UK One Login
+- an integration environment, which contains sample user data (for example, date of birth, address) which you can use to test your service’s integration with GOV.UK One Login

 Understand the flow GOV.UK One Login uses